gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 **For Omnibus installations**

-1. SSH into your GitLab primary server and login as root:
+1. SSH into your GitLab secondary server and login as root:

     ```
     sudo -i